QRCS-CORP/QSC/README.md

 In the Eclipse folder there are subfolders for Ubuntu and MacOS that contain the **.project**, **.cproject**, and **.settings** Eclipse project files.
 Copy those files directly into the folders containing the code files, ex. in the **Eclipse\Ubuntu\QSC** or **Eclipse\MacOS\QSC** folder, and do the same for the QSCTest project.
 Create a new project for QSC, select C/C++ project, and then **Create an empty project** with the same name as the folder with the files, 'QSC'.
 Eclipse should load the project with all of the settings into the project view window.
 The same proceedure is true for **MacOS and Ubuntu**, but some settings are different (GCC/Clang), so choose the project files that correspond to the operating system.
-The default projects use minimal flags, but are set to use AVX2, AES-NI, and RDRand by default.
+The default projects use minimal flags, and is set to No Enhanced Instructions by default..

 Sample flag sets and their meanings:
 -**AVX Support**: -msse2 -mavx -maes -mpclmul -mrdrnd -mbmi2